artemy-bakulin/ipage/README.md

 1)The list of significant pathways with CMI and z-score.

-2)The heatmap with top hits
+2)The heatmap with top hits.

 <img src="bladder.jpg" width="400">